Article Collection

 That raises the following concerns:

-• Images may contain code or behavior that you would not approve.
-Since images are bigger and less transparent than packages, you might start using them without knowing what exactly they are doing, or without determination necessary to audit and remove any offending parts
+Images may contain code or behavior that you would not approve.
+Since images are bigger and less transparent than packages, you might start using them without knowing what exactly they are doing, or without the determination necessary to audit and remove the offending parts

-• Software images, being pre-installed and pre-configured, can deliver functionality quickly.
+Software images, being pre-installed and pre-configured, can deliver functionality quickly.
 But if you rely only on images, you never learn how to install and configure software yourself.
-That makes you potentially miss out on the features of original software that were not made available through the image, and in general reduces your level of skill
+That makes you potentially miss out on the features of original software that were not made available through the image, makes you unable to customize it, and reduces your level of skill in general

 Installation